Rampur Bushahr: History

 The principality of Bushahr (also known as Bashahar, Bushahar, Bashahr) was once among the largest of the twenty-eight Shimla Hill States keen to invest on regional and transcontinental trade and exploit Himalayan resources.
 Caught in one of the British imperial enterprise, it was subjected to political-cum-economic vicissitudes, acceding to the Indian Union in 1947.
-On 8 March 1948, along with twenty other princely hill States of Punjab and Shimla, Bashahr signed an agreement which resulted in its inclusion in the Indian State of Himachal Pradesh.
+On 8 March 1948, along with twenty other princely hill States of Punjab and Shimla, Bushahr signed an agreement which resulted in its inclusion in the Indian State of Himachal Pradesh.